ehmorris/listen-for-events-in-an-iframe/README.md

 ### From inside the iFrame

-* Inlcude the listen-for-events-in-an-iframe script, and the [jschannel](https://github.com/mozilla/jschannel) script
+* Include the listen-for-events-in-an-iframe script, and the [jschannel](https://github.com/mozilla/jschannel) script

 ``` html
 <script src="jschannel.js"></script>